 Over 600 Advocates Are Heard at Hill Day 2018

-On Wednesday, the National Council for Behavioral Health, along with 18 Hill Day partner organizations, hosted over 600 advocates who took to Capitol Hill for Hill Day 2018.
+On Wednesday, the National Council for Mental Wellbeing, along with 18 Hill Day partner organizations, hosted over 600 advocates who took to Capitol Hill for Hill Day 2018.
 The National Council and Hill Day partners thank these advocates for unifying their voices in support of key legislative priorities, including the continuation and expansion of Certified Community Behavioral Health Clinics (CCBHCs).
 Advocates were energized by two days of NatCon18 and a rousing call to action from Senator Debbie Stabenow (D-MI) before flooding congressional offices to voice their support on a host of mental health and addiction-focused legislative issues.

 Hill Day advocates educated Members of Congress and their staff on key legislative mental health and addiction issues and urged them to: support funding for certain substance use and mental health priorities for FY 2019; cosponsor legislation that would expand the current CCBHC program; support a bill to allow marriage and family therapists and counselors to bill Medicare; expand the addiction treatment workforce through new student loan forgiveness opportunities; support an updated version of a bill (CARA 2.0) that would provide state grants for addiction prevention, treatment and recovery programs; incentivize behavioral health providers to adopt updated health IT standards; and expand access to evidence-based behavioral health treatment in schools.
 For a full list of the Hill Day legislative priorities, check out the Hill Day 2018 fact sheets.